14 Jun Recommended reading for teenagers: Part 2

 As well as exploring how best to interpret narratives from the past, Birdsong studies the way trauma transforms individuals.
 The novel has been adapted for stage, screen and radio, and a 2003 BBC Big Read survey listed it as the nation’s thirteenth-favourite book.

 - A Kestrel for a Knave by Barry Hines

 Set in a mining area of the north of England, which is never named, this 1968 novel introduces us to Billy Casper.
 His life both at school and home is difficult, but he seeks solace in the kestrel he finds and trains.
 The youngster calls the bird Kes.

 A subtle, economical tale, this book is an absorbing depiction of working-class youth and was included as one of the Observer’s ‘thousand novels to read’.
 It drew a broader audience after the famous Ken Loach large-screen adaptation of 1969 (but read the book first!).

 Lockdown (and its aftermath) really is a great chance to lose yourself in a good book or two – so happy reading!
 With bookshops and libraries closed, many of the latter have put more resources than ever online, so you shouldn’t need to buy any of the books you don’t already have.
 You could also swap books safely with neighbours with whom you’re in touch, while of course observing physical distancing rules, e.g. leaving them on each other’s doorsteps.

 Let us know which novels you’ve been enjoying over the past couple of months, and look out for further suggestions from us in the coming weeks.
-And if you haven’t yet seen Part 1 of our three-part series of books selected from the TES top 100, check it out now!
+And if you haven’t yet seen Part 1 or Part 3 of our three-part series of books selected from the TES top 100, check it out now!